eashwaranRaghu/Memory-Manager/README.md

 # Memory-Manager
+## Overview
-An elementary Memory Manager For C++ that achieves higher performance over traditional new/delete by loss of generality.
+A Memory Management API For C++ thats 100% faster than traditional new/delete operators by loss of generality.
+## Design
+Used operator overloading to provide seamless integration and Designed an OS agnostic architecture to make the API portable.